Warzone2100/warzone2100/README.txt

 1) Command-line options.

 Note, command line options apply to BOTH windows & linux users.

-For windows users, you can make a shortcut and if game is install on c:\Warzone 2100 GPL, then the shorcut command line would be (for example): c:\Warzone 2100 GPL\warzone.exe -window -800x600
+For windows users, you can make a shortcut and if the game is install in "c:\Warzone 2100 GPL", the shortcut command line would be "c:\Warzone 2100 GPL\warzone.exe -window -800x600".

-You can also run it via a command window by opening it up, and the cd to the correct directory (c:\Warzone 2100 GPL in this case) and type : warzone -window -800x600
+You can also run it by opening a command window, changing to the correct directory ("c:\Warzone 2100 GPL" in this case) and typing "warzone -window -800x600".

 For linux users:
-Once the game is installed (see INSTALL in this directory), you can run it by changing to its directory and typing './warzone'.
+Once the game is installed (see INSTALL.txt in this directory), you can run it by changing to its directory and typing './warzone'.
 Here's a few of the most common command line options :
 	-fullscreen : runs in a full-screen window
 	-window : runs in a window
 	-WIDTHxHEIGHT : runs at WIDTH times HEIGHT resolution, replace WIDTH and HEIGHT with your dimensions of choice.
-Beware, though, as it needs to be a resolution supported by your X server.
+Beware, though, as it needs to be a resolution your X server can display.

 Note that you do need to type the dash in front of the option, like this :
 		./warzone -fullscreen -1280x960
-(this is my prefered mode).

 The fullscreen/window modes and the resolution are stored, so they only need to be specified once, or when you want to change them.
 So,